ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/AntennaControl.rst

             :widths: auto

             * - :py:attr:`~ansys.stk.core.stkobjects.AntennaControl.set_embedded_model`
-              - Set the current antenna model by name.
+              - Do not use this method, as it is deprecated.
+Use EmbeddedModelComponentLinking on IAgAntennaControl instead.
+Sets the current antenna model by name.

     .. tab-item:: Properties